 The population of young people (up to 19 years) in the Republic of Ireland is 1,154,706.
 Young people represent 27% of the population, which is higher than the European average (http://www.cso.ie/).
 With such a high proportion of young people, investing in their health and well-being is essential and HBSC plays a pivotal role in this regard.

 Prof. Saoirse Nic Gabhainn of the Health Promotion Research Centre, National University of Ireland, Galway was invited to join the HBSC network in 1994 and conducted the first survey of Irish schoolchildren in 1998.
-The 2014 survey was the fifth time that Ireland has been involved in this international collaboration.
+The 2018 survey was the sixth time that Ireland has been involved in this international collaboration.
 HBSC Ireland surveys school-going children aged 9-18 years.
 More information on each survey can be found on the 2014, 2010, 2006, 2002 and 1998 pages.

 Findings from HBSC Ireland have been widely distributed in reports, journal articles, factsheets and presentations to various interest groups.
 A full list of publications, articles and presentations can be found on the publications page.

 As well as serving a monitoring and a knowledge-generating function, one of the key objectives of HBSC has been to inform policy and practice.
 Irish data have been used to inform many government and international health organisations including: